suabochica/understanding-typescript/notes/09-behind-the-scenes-with-decorators.md

 @logging(true)
 class Car {

 }
 ```

 3. Above, the `logging()` function is a factory

-Ceating a useful Decorator
+Creating a useful Decorator
 --------------------------
-1. Decorators turn useful when toy take adventage of the JavaScript prototypal inheritance.
+1. Decorators turn useful when you take advantage of the JavaScript prototypal inheritance.
 2. Check the next code:

 ```javascript